Arelle/Arelle/docs/source/plugins/popular/edgar.md

-# EDGAR Renderer
+# EDGAR

-:::{index} EDGAR Renderer
+:::{index} EDGAR
 :::

 ## Overview

-The [EDGAR Renderer][github] plugin, developed and maintained by the staff of the U.S. Securities and Exchange Commission (SEC), is designed to provide traditional and inline XBRL viewers for SEC filings.
-It also integrates with and extends the [EFM Validation plugin][validate-efm], offering EFM validation for SEC filings.
+The [EDGAR Renderer][github-edgar-renderer] plugin, developed and maintained by the staff of the U.S. Securities and Exchange Commission (SEC), is designed to provide traditional and inline XBRL viewers for SEC filings.
+It also integrates with and extends the [EFM Validation plugin][github-validate-efm], offering EFM validation for SEC filings.
 For end-user support, please contact the SEC directly at: [StructuredData@sec.gov][sec-email].

 ## Key Features